Dennis the Menace and Gnasher (2009 TV series): Production

 In February 2008, The Guardian announced that Dennis the Menace and Gnasher would be receiving a politically correct makeover for the 21st century.
 Originally, media investment company Ludorum was to represent the Dennis and Gnasher brand on behalf of its owners DC Thomson.
 Ludorum's chief executive Rob Lawes had global ambitions for the new Dennis, whose television series had also been pre-sold to the Nine Network in Australia.
+A 39-second pitch pilot for the series had been produced in 2007, animated by Vladimir Nikitin at Studio Baestarts.

 The show was a co-production between Red Kite Animation in Scotland and Sticky Pictures in Australia.
 Images of the characters and production were featured in The Beanos 70-year anniversary.
 Consisting of 52 11-minute segments, the animation was directed by Glenn Kirkpatrick with executive producers Donna Andrews (Sticky Pictures) and Ken Anderson (Red Kite Animation) and producers Jane Schneider (Sticky Pictures) and Sueann Smith (Red Kite).
 The new series featured the return of Dennis, Gnasher, Mum, Dad, Curly and Pie-Face, and also introduced Dennis' little sister Bea, as well as several original characters like Athena.
 The production shots also showed Dennis' treehouse with a more menacing design.
 Sophie Aldred, Teresa Gallagher, Jo Wyatt, Rob Rackstraw and Bob Golding were confirmed to be voice actors for the series, while Jane Ubrien, Sarah Aubrey and Keith Scott would provide voices for the series' Australian dub.
 The voices were recorded at The Soundhouse.